-Students wishing to graduate with distinction in African & African American Studies must submit an application form (attached) by April 15 of the junior year.
-Applications should include a 1-2 page description of the proposed project and a letter of recommendation from the faculty member directing the project.
+Students wishing to graduate with distinction in African & African American Studies must submit an application form by April 15th of the junior year.
+Please scroll to the bottom of this page for details to the application process and the applcaition form.
 Students must have an overall GPA of 3.3 and a GPA of 3.5 in the major.

-A senior thesis that makes an original contribution to the field of African or African-American Studies is required.
-Completed projects are due by April 15.
+To graduate with distinction, a senior thesis that makes an original contribution to the field of African or African American Studies is required.
+Additionally, all students are expected to engage in archival and/or field research.
+Completed thesis projects are due to the thesis committee by March 15th of the senior year.
 The thesis should be a minimum of 60 pages.
-The requirements for other forms of submission (e.g., video, photographic) will be determined in consultation with the student, advisor, and program director.
-All students are expected to engage in archival and/or field research.
+The requirements for other forms of submission (e.g., video, photographic) will be determined in consultation with the student, thesis advisor, and Director of Undergraduate Studies.

 Levels of Distinction